ibm-cloud-docs/discovery-data/upgrade-data.md

 The steps to follow to upgrade your {{site.data.keyword.discoveryshort}} service instance are described in the {{site.data.keyword.icp4dfull_notm}} documentation.
 The following in-place upgrades are supported:

+-   From a 5.0.x release to a later 5.0 release.
+For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSQNUZ_5.0.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From a 4.7.x release or 4.8.x release to the latest 5.0 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSQNUZ_5.0.x/svc-discovery/discovery-upgrade.html){: external}.
+-   From one 4.8.x release to a later 4.8 release.
+For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSQNUZ_4.8.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From a 4.6.x release or 4.7.x release to the latest 4.8 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSQNUZ_4.8.x/svc-discovery/discovery-upgrade.html){: external}.
 -   From one 4.7.x release to a later 4.7.y release.
 For more information, see [Upgrading Watson Discovery to a newer 4.7 refresh](https://www.ibm.com/docs/SSQNUZ_4.7.x/svc-discovery/discovery-upgrade-v47.html){: external}.
 -   From a 4.6.x release to the latest 4.7 release.
 For more information, see [Upgrading Watson Discovery](https://www.ibm.com/docs/SSQNUZ_4.7.x/svc-discovery/discovery-upgrade.html){: external}.